ZoranStojsavljevic/Linux_security_revisited/Linux_security/SELinux/Additional-SELinux-hints.md

 	[root@fedora32-ssd selinux]#

-The varialbe SELINUX can have three values, so far known:
+The variable SELINUX can have three values:

 	[1] SELINUX=disabled
 	[2] SELINUX=permissive